 Your 80th Birthday Party

 If thinking about after your own death is too morbid an exercise for you, this thought experiment may be more appealing.
 Imagine that it is your 80th birthday party, and all of your closest family and friend’s are there to celebrate the life you have had so far.
-Someone close to you stands up and tells everyone in the crowd about the person that you have been from now until your 80th birthday.
+Someone close to you stands up and tells everyone in the crowd about the person you have been from now until your 80th birthday.
 What would you want to hear them say about you?
 I’d love to hear my partner’s daughter stand up and say:

 “Even though I wasn’t convinced about Damon initially, he’s turned out to be a pretty cool role model as a father figure for me.
-He’s consistently been there for me and tried his best to be emotionally supportive and understanding of me and what I was going through.
+He’s consistently been there for me and tried his best to be emotionally supportive and understand me and what I was going through.
 Damon’s always wanted the best for me in life, and I could feel this.
 But he also didn’t care if I won things or where I came as long as I was willing to try and give new things a go.
 Damon was always willing to do things for me and be there when I needed him to help or listen.
 But he also didn’t do things for me if he knew that it would be better for me to give something a go and learn how to do it myself.
 Damon encouraged me to explore the world and not be held back by fear.
 He also offered a safe space with mum to come back to when I needed comfort, care and support.
 I’m glad that Damon came into my life, and I am happy about the person I am today partly because of the role that he has played.
 Above all, I feel loved for who I am by Damon, no matter what, and that is a pretty cool thing to have.
 So thank you, and happy 80th birthday!”

 Your answer to this question should help you clarify what values are most important to you or what you would like your legacy to be about.
 Based on the above passage, I want to be a good role model as a father, present, supportive, understanding, encouraging, helpful, loving and unconditional.
 Many people think of their legacy in terms of work, but is that really what you value most in this life?